ashok01thapa/BitLink_URL_Shortener/README.md

 #

 > [!Note]
-> We are creating this master machine because we will configure Jenkins master, eksctl, EKS cluster creation from here.
+> We are creating this master machine because we will configure Jenkins master here.

 Install & Configure Docker by using below command, "NewGrp docker" will refresh the group config hence no need to restart the EC2 machine.